CPJKU/piano_svsep/README.md

   python launch_scripts/predict.py --model_path pretrained_models/model.ckpt --score_path artifacts/test_score.musicxml --save_path artifacts/test_score_pred.mei
 ```

+#### Visualization

+To visualize the voice assignment use our tool [MusGViz](https://github.com/fosfrancesco/musgviz/)

+With this tool you can visualize the input, output and ground truth of the graphs used by the model.
+Furthermore, you can also visualize the exported MEI score.

 ### Train your own model

 To train or test the voice separation model using the provided script, you can use the following command: